 While a great deal is known of the CIA-Mafia working relationship of the early 1960s, some serious questions remain.
 Some of these may be unanswerable.
 The intelligence community's desire to preserve "plausible deniability" for the U.S. President and other top officials may prevent us from ever learning whether U.S. Presidents approved (or perhaps ordered) the CIA-Mafia cooperative effort to assassinate Fidel Castro.
 This deliberate effort to insulate Presidents, coupled with the apparently deliberate effort by CIA officials like Bissell and Edwards to confuse how and when the conspiracy came together, who initiated it and who knew of it, leaves us to wonder whether the Castro-murder plan was an integral part of U.S. efforts to remove Cuba's communist dictatorship or merely the hobby of a small band somewhat independently dabbling in assassination.

 We have some information showing ways that Giancana and Roselli sought to use their relationship with the CIA to achieve their own personal ends.
 But there is little reason to feel that we know the full extent of the Mafia's attempts to extort the intelligence community.
 How many telephone calls were made to Bissell's private lines before he stopped taking them, and what caused him to begin refusing the calls?
-Is there any truth to the tale of a written offer from Joseph Bonanno?
+Is there any truth to the tale of a written offer from crime boss Joseph Bonanno?

 There is reason to wonder about the pitifully unsuccessful effort to keep CIA involvement in the project a secret.
 Given the believable story line reportedly used by Maheu and O'Connell, how did Giancana and Roselli so quickly determine that the CIA was involved?
 How did the technician hireling of a private investigator acquainted with Maheu learn that his assignment originated with mob boss Sam Giancana and involve the support of the nation's most secretive agency?